 Ditch subscriptions you don’t use.
-According to the Money Advice Service, the average Brit wastes £18.62 a month this way, mainly on gym memberships (why aren’t we surprised?).
+According to the Money Advice Service, the average Brit wastes £18.62 a month this way, mainly on gym memberships (you know who you are).

-Think about which purchases you usually regret and try to see if you can cut them out.
-This is usually much more effective than cutting down on things you care about, like hobbies or a night on the town.
+Think about purchases you tend to regret and see if you can cut them out.
+For example, does that extra round on a night out fill you with dread the morning after?
+This is usually much more effective than cutting down on things you care about, like hobbies or going on holiday.

 We're not talking about checking under the sofa cushions here.
 According to Compare the Market, we’re collectively sitting on £1.2 billion worth of money we’ve “lost” in dormant bank accounts.
 These are accounts banks have archived because they’ve been inactive for a long time.

 Your bank should be able to check your account’s status and give you your money back.
 If you’re unsure which bank you should talk to, MyLostAccount can help you track down your account for free.

 You may also be eligible for a refund from an old energy supplier if your account was in credit when you switched.
 According to My Energy Credit, the average credit balance on these accounts is £50.

 It doesn’t matter how long ago you switched.
 If your account was in credit, you have a right to a refund.
 To claim it, simply call up your old supplier and they’ll advise you about their claims process.
 If you’re owed money from one of the Big Six energy suppliers, you can also make your claim through My Energy Credit for free.

 4. Buff up your savings

 While you should try and save all year round, spring is one of the best times of year to do it.